Top Things to do in Fano Italy

 Osteria dalla Peppa

-Osteria dalla Peppa is a quaint restaurant in Fano’s city centre that serves authentic specialties local to the Marche region, using only ingredients grown or bred in the area, with everything handmade and representing the local gastronomy.
+Osteria dalla Peppa is a charming restaurant in Fano’s city centre that serves authentic specialties local to the Marche region.
+Osteria dalla Peppa uses only ingredients grown or bred in the area, with everything handmade and representing the local gastronomy.

 One of the local specialties offered at Osteria dalla Peppa is the cresc’tajat, a rustic handmade pasta dish made with polenta, flour and water, and served with beans.

 The handmade cappalletti is another top local speciality, served on a select days of the week.
-Cappalletti are small meat and cheese filled “little hat” shaped pasta which are typically served in broth in the Marche region, traditionally on Christmas Day and New Year’s Day.
+Cappalletti are small meat and cheese filled “little hat” shaped pasta which are traditionally served in broth on Christmas Day and New Year’s Day in the Marche region.

 Ristorante Levante